Edit Blog Post

 Fantastic thundering waterfall in la Fortuna

-I couldn’t have asked for a better beach day.
+Beach day commences.
+I couldn’t have asked for better.
 Sunny and hot.
 There was a smattering of other tourists, all trying to find tree shade and being continuously robbed by raccoons and monkeys.
 The ocean was the same temperature as my body.
 I snorkeled and sunned myself unabashedly.
 Hit the snack shack for a beer and sangy.
-I may have even made sand angels in my euphoric state.
+I may have even made angels in the sand in this euphoric state.

 Maybe it is Pura Vida